Childhood Commercial Hotel Home Investment with Jay Anderson

 But how does he manage balance to ensure that he gets the best return out of both commercial and residential property?

 Well, my main focus I guess from the residential side is you know, I’m 35 so I’m still in the acquisition phase and I plan on being in the acquisition phase for at least another five years from the Razzy side.
-Commercial side I want to build up that portfolio, kind of independently on its own.
-But the long term goal is to use that commercial portfolio to provide my passive income that I want long term.
-The commercial stuff that we do have in our portfolio is probably no surprise that it’s motel’s.
+The commercial side I want to build up that portfolio, kind of independently on its own.
+But the long term goal is to use that commercial portfolio to provide the passive income that I want long term.
+The commercial stuff that we do have in our portfolio is probably no surprise that it’s motels.
 So it’s in that accommodation sector.
 That’s an industry we know very well from the business point of view.
 Yeah, and the actual real estate side as well.

 So how do you actually source out commercial properties like those because you know, don’t they have a high value on them and it’s not something that you can just yeah, like an office building, we can spend a couple hundred thousand to purchase these.
 I would assume you know, a lot higher value on them or a higher price point that you’ve got to get entry into them.

 Yes, certainly.
 Certainly a lot higher price point.
-I guess, one of the, some of the key reasons why we really like the accommodation sector and motel specifically, we focus on motels and strong regional towns like diverse local economy, population greater than 30000.
+I guess, one of them, some of the key reasons why we really like the accommodation sector and motel specifically, we focus on motels and strong regional towns like diverse local economy, a population greater than 30000.
 We want to make sure that there’s not a saturation of motel and hotel rooms in that town.

 Anderson adds that the key strategy here in getting buyers to pay land tax revolves around the process of finding a hotel, renovating it to add value and then essentially finding a buyer interested in leasing the fully packaged hotel to manage the business…

 When we first take it over, we will begin a renovation plan.
-Put a structured say, two year renovation plan in place to start renovating or start improving the business.
+Put a structured say, two-year renovation plan in place to start renovating or start improving the business.
 I put managers in place with some structured business processes and also to line the property with the hotel chain.

 Creating these types of properties slightly away from the CBD, Anderson shares why he decided to build or purchase hotels in more regional areas…

 The key reasons are when you come into the CBD, you’re now competing against the big boys in the industry.
 You know, you’re competing against international companies with huge budgets.
-When we go into regional towns. you know, our competition are more like mom and dad operators.
+When we go into regional towns. you know, our competitors are more like mom and dad operators.

 And the other thing is, as soon as we start moving closer to a CBD location, the yields we can get on the freehold start getting compressed.